 An accurate projection of your actual spending is necessary for an effective retirement plan.

-Your retirement plan will need to be modified over time owing to changes in market conditions, inflation rates, or your specific needs.
+Your retirement plan will need to be adjusted over time due to changes in market conditions, inflation, or your specific needs.

 Recommended for you: